omarXzain/programming-installation-guide/401 installation guide/Python/Python installation guide.md

 ```

 ## Install Zsh ( Unix shell used as command interpreter )
-- run thsese commands from `UBUNTU`
+- run these commands from `UBUNTU`
 ```
 sudo apt-get install zsh
 ```